JuhaniUri/commands-cheatsheet/Oracle/cloning-export-import/README.md

 - Copy dumps to test/dev server

 ### In live eg. source
-In LIVE under user oracle is script that export data to /orabackup export_dump_for_test/exp_data.sh
+In LIVE under user oracle is script that export data to /orabackup.
+Save scripts for example export_dump_for_test/exp_data.sh

 It export for all 3 databases (DB1,DB2,DB3) and you get 3 files.

 ### In dev/test eg. destation
-2.2) Copy dump files for example /u03/dump
+Copy dump files for example to /u03/dump

-2.3) Execute import_script.sh
+Execute import_script.sh

 Script does following:
 - drops schemas (banksyst, reports, dserver)